 Named to the 2017 USA U23 National Team, but was forced to withdraw due to injury.

-Member of the 2015 USA Basketball U19 World Championship team that captured the gold medal with a perfect 7-0 record at 2015 FIBA U19 World Championship in Chekhov, Russia.
+Member of the 2015 USA Basketball U19 World Championship team that captured the gold medal with a perfect 7-0 record at 2015 FIBA U19 World Cup in Chekhov, Russia.

-Helped lead the 2015 USA U19 World Cup Team to a 3-0 record in exhibition play against Australia, Canada and host Spain in Murcia.
+Helped lead the 2015 USA U19 squad to a 3-0 record in exhibition play against Australia, Canada and host Spain in Murcia.

-Member of the 2014 USA U18 National Team that captured the gold medal with a perfect 5-0 record at the 2014 FIBA Americas U18 Championship in Colorado Springs, Colorado, which qualified the U.S. for the 2015 FIBA U19 World Championship.
+Member of the 2014 USA U18 National Team that captured the gold medal with a perfect 5-0 record at the 2014 FIBA Americas U18 Championship in Colorado Springs, Colorado.
+Was named MVP of the 2014 FIBA Americas U18 Championship.

 Drafted: No. 1 in 2018 by the Las Vegas Aces.